 CUN offers its Nursing Program on the Caribbean island of Curacao and we are in the process of being licensed by the Curacao government, to offer our Bachelor of Science in Nursing program.
 CUN’s program will be based on European and US/Canadian accreditation standards.

 We are in the process of building an international network of affiliates that are fully recognized by official professional organizations and government bodies, in the country, state, province or region, where a particular affiliate is seated.

 Below you will find some exciting career-options.
 We do want to stress, however, that we full-heartedly promote the efforts of students to play a significant role in enhancing healthcare in their native communities!

 Being a Nurse is not just another job!
 Being a Nurse is a rewarding and fulfilling calling!
 As a Nurse, helping those in need is your agenda, as an independently working professional and side-by-side healthcare colleagues.
-You may even specialize in acute care areas such as surgery, critical care, pediatrics, geriatrics or labor and delivery.
+You may even specialize in acute care areas, surgery, critical care, pediatrics or geriatrics.
 Professional Nurse opportunities exist in global health, public health, hospitals, managed care organizations, schools and other healthcare facilities.
 You may even consider becoming a Travel Nurse, helping out wherever you can, whenever you can.
 Since Nurses are in high demand worldwide, you won’t have any trouble finding your way in this great profession.

 Although very rewarding and often a ‘fresh’ Nurse’s career-start, there are also lots of ‘non-bedside’ opportunities, like the ones mentioned below.